 Of course, Whistler was assuming that an artist is actually paid.
 That is up to you, dear Reader.
 I am surviving well enough on a soup made from styrofoam peanuts and shredded magazines — I don’t believe the ink is poisonous — but all the same, I would welcome a dollar or two for my humble efforts.

-I have considered selling blood, but I can’t find a donor and am terrified of needles.
+I have considered selling blood, but I can’t find a donor.

 Well, that’s it.
 No, wait!
 If you want to be notified of new work, please sign up on the home page.
 Lower Left.
-I promise not to sell your name to spammers, crackpots or terminally ill Nigerians who want to send you money for missionary work.
+I promise not to sell your name to spammers, crackpots or strange Nigerians who want to send you money.

 They never send it, anyway.
-Trust me on that.
+I learned that the hard way.